-The people of Downtown Little Rock desire improved multimodal options throughout and into Downtown.
+The people of Downtown Little Rock desire improved multimodal options throughout and into Downtown, from surrounding neighborhoods and from across the River.
 The short, interconnected blocks are conducive to walkability.
 Improving sidewalks, street activity, and lighting is critical for ensuring a safe, comfortable environment for pedestrians.